hangrybear666/fiscalismia-frontend/README.md

 - **Jenkins:** A DevOps automation server that orchestrates the development pipeline, helping in building, testing, and deploying the application fully automated.
 - **JWT Auth:** JSON Web Token authentication is used for securing and verifying the authenticity of API requests.
 - **Docker:** Jenkins runs in a Docker container, the pipeline itself uses further containers providing a consistent environment for the entire development workflow.
-- **Vite:** A build tool for modern web development, designed to be fast and efficient.
+- **Vite:** A fast & efficient build tool with Hot Module Replacement (HMR) allowing modules to be updated in real-time during development without requiring a full page refresh.
 - **Axios:** A promise-based HTTP client for making requests to the backend API and handling asynchronous operations.
 - **Chart.js:** A simple yet flexible JavaScript charting library for adding interactive charts and graphs to the application.
 - **Jest and React Testing Library:** Used for unit testing to ensure the reliability of individual components.